This Is How I Cook

 Instructions

-In a 10 to 12 quart stockpot add 4 quarts of water and 1 can of beer, the shrimp boil packet of your choice, apple cider vinegar, onions, celery and garlic, potatoes and sausage.
+In a 10 to 12 quart stockpot add 4 quarts of water and 1 can of beer, the shrimp boil seasoning of your choice, apple cider vinegar, onions, celery and garlic, potatoes and sausage.
 Bring to a boil on high heat and boil covered for 15 minutes.

 Squeeze juice from lemons into the water and then add the lemons into the pot.
 If you want this spicier stir in the hot sauce or cayenne.
 Stir in the shrimp.
 Return to a boil, cover and boil 1 minute.